Season of Giving: Tulsa Area Holiday Gifts and Donations

 Fostering Joy

-Fostering Joy (formerly Christmas for Kids) is a program by Fostering Connections and provides gifts to abused or neglected children in Oklahoma.
+Fostering Joy is a program by Fostering Connections and provides gifts to kids in foster care across Oklahoma.
 Help by sponsoring a child (or children), make a monetary donation or order from Fostering Connections’ Amazon or Target Wish List.
 Learn more or sign up at fosteringconnectionsok.org/fostering-joy

 Girl Scouts of Eastern Oklahoma